Rodney Ellis

-Rodney Glenn Ellis (born April 7, 1954) is an American politician.
-He represented Texas' 13th state senate district in the Texas Senate from 1990 to 2017.
+Rodney Glenn Ellis (born April 7, 1954) is an American politician who has served on the Harris County Commissioners Court Precinct 1 since 2017.
+He is a member of the Democratic Party.

+Ellis was elected to represent the Texas' 13th state senate district in the Texas Senate on February 13, 1990, and sworn into office on February 27, 1990.
 The district contains portions of Harris County, including downtown Houston, and Fort Bend County.
-He is a member of the Democratic Party.
-On June 25, 2016, Ellis won the Democratic Party's nomination for Harris County Commissioners Court Precinct 1.
-He was elected county commissioner on November 8, 2016 and sworn into office on January 1, 2017.

-Ellis was elected to the Texas Senate on February 13, 1990, and sworn into office on February 27, 1990.
 In his 26-year tenure, Ellis passed 700 pieces of legislation.
 Ellis sat on the Senate State Affairs, Transportation, and Business & Commerce Committees.
 In previous sessions, Ellis chaired the Senate Finance, Jurisprudence, Government Organization, Intergovernmental Relations, and Open Government Committees.

+On June 25, 2016, Ellis won the Democratic Party's nomination for Harris County Commissioners Court Precinct 1.
+He was elected county commissioner on November 8, 2016 and sworn into office on January 1, 2017.

 Early life and education

 Ellis, from the Sunnyside neighborhood in Houston, is one of three children of Elijha and Oliver Teresa Ellis.
 His father worked as a yard man and his mother a maid.
 Both parents worked as health care assistants.
 In the summers, Ellis served as his father's assistant.

 Ellis attended B.H.
 Grimes Elementary and Carter G. Woodson Middle School before graduating from Evan E. Worthing High School, where he was president of the student council.
 He enrolled at Xavier University in Louisiana but returned to Texas to attend Texas Southern University, where he graduated with a Bachelor of Arts degree in political science.
 Ellis earned his Masters in Public Affairs from the University of Texas Lyndon B. Johnson School of Public Affairs and then a J.D. degree from the University of Texas School of Law.

 While in Austin, Ellis got experience in Texas government, working as an aide to Lieutenant Governor Bill Hobby and as Law Clerk to Chief Justice John C. Phillips on the Third Court of Appeals.
 Ellis also served as legal counsel to Texas Railroad Commissioner Buddy Temple before moving to Washington, DC to become chief of staff for U.S. Representative Mickey Leland.

 It was through Congressman Leland that Ellis first met his future wife Licia.
 They were married in 1997.
 Their family includes four children: Nicole, Maria, Leland, and Alena.